 - 19.1 Sensitive personal data, which the GDPR refers to as 'special category data', means information about a person's racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health, and sexual life.
 The GDPR adds the following new additional categories: genetic data, biometric data and sexual orientation.
-To process sensitive personal data one of the following should apply however please note that: - [a] More than one of the criteria below can apply at the same time. - (b) Data controllers need to establish a lawful basis for processing any personal data (see previous paragraph Lawful basis for processing) and, if they are processing sensitive personal data they must also establish that at least one of the criteria below applies: - (which can be withdrawn). - (ii) Employment Law if necessary for employment law or social security or social protection. - (iii) Vital Interests e.g. in a life or death situation where the data subject is incapable of giving consent. - (iv) Charities, religious organisations and not for profit organisations to further the interests of the organisation on behalf of members, former members or persons with whom it has regular contact such as donors.
-Please note councils and parish meetings cannot rely on (iv) as a lawful basis for processing personal sensitive data. - (v) Data made public by the data subject the data must have been made public 'manifestly'. - (vi) Legal Claims where necessary for the establishment, exercise or defence of legal claims or for the courts acting in this judicial capacity. - [vii] Reasons of substantial public interest where proportionate to the aim pursued and the rights of individuals are protected. - (viii) Medical Diagnosis or treatment where necessary for medical treatment by health professionals including assessing work capacity or the management of health or social care systems. - (ix) Public Health where necessary for reasons of public health e.g. safety of medical products. - (x) Historical, Statistical or scientific purposes where necessary for statistical purposes in the public interest for historical, scientific research or statistical purposes. - 19.2 In a council context the most relevant lawful basis for processing under Special Category Data are likely to be (i), (ii) and (vii), namely: - o Explicit consent from a person; or - Employment law (for staff); - Reasons of substantial public interest (in performing the public authority role of the council)
+To process sensitive personal data one of the following should apply however please note that: - (a) More than one of the criteria below can apply at the same time. - (b) Data controllers need to establish a lawful basis for processing any personal data (see previous section Lawful basis for processing) and, if they are processing sensitive personal data they must also establish that at least one of the criteria below applies: - (i) Explicit consent of the data subject has been obtained (which can be withdrawn). - (ii) Employment Law if necessary for employment law or social security or social protection. - (iii) Vital Interests e.g. in a life or death situation where the data subject is incapable of giving consent. - (iv) Charities, religious organisations and not for profit organisations to further the interests of the organisation on behalf of members, former members or persons with whom it has regular contact such as donors.
+Please note councils and parish meetings cannot rely on (iv) as a lawful basis for processing personal sensitive data. - (v) Data made public by the data subject the data must have been made public 'manifestly'. - (vi) Legal Claims where necessary for the establishment, exercise or defence of legal claims or for the courts acting in this judicial capacity. - (vii) Reasons of substantial public interest where proportionate to the aim pursued and the rights of individuals are protected.
+The Data Protection Act 2018 specifically states that it is in the substantial public interest to process sensitive personal data where the purpose is for the safeguarding of a child or vulnerable adult, and for the safeguarding of the economic well-being an individual who is less able to protect their economic wellbeing by reason of physical or mental injury, illness or disability. - (viii) Medical Diagnosis or treatment where necessary for medical treatment by health professionals including assessing work capacity or the management of health or social care systems. - (ix) Public Health where necessary for reasons of public health e.g. safety of medical products.

+- (x) Historical, Statistical or scientific purposes where necessary for statistical purposes in the public interest for historical, scientific research or statistical purposes. - 19.2 In a council context the most relevant lawful basis for processing under Special Category Data are likely to be (i), (ii) and (vii), namely: - Explicit consent from a person; or - Employment law (for staff); - Reasons of substantial public interest (in performing the public authority role of the council) - 19.3 "Explicit consent" language is included in the General Privacy Notice in Appendix 4 Privacy Notices as this allows data to be shared within the council.